 Prescribed GI’s have a few advantages over home-cooked meals.
 Not only are they nutritionally complete and pre-prepared, but they also often include prebiotics & probiotics to help an upset stomach.
 Here’s what Jessica from Nutrition RVN has to say on the topic:

 “This chicken and rice-diet recommendation is the age-old adage that is a huge no-no and I beg you to stop doing it! (..)
 To improve gut health, we need to maintain that colony of healthy microbes long term to keep the balance of good and bad bacteria just right by continuing to provide prebiotic fibre.”

 Although the name may suggest otherwise, bland diets can actually be quite tasty.
 It all depends on the ingredients and the way they are prepared.
 For example, boiled chicken is something most cats will find delicious, even without any additional herbs.

-Tip: You might be tempted to add some spice as a way of making a simple dish more interesting, but those may irritate a cat’s bowels even further!
+Tip: You might be tempted to add some spice as a way of making a simple dish more interesting, but those may irritate the bowels even further!
 Keep a bland diet as simple as possible for best results.

-How long should your cat stay on a bland diet?
+How long should your cat stay on a plain diet?

-We mentioned earlier that bland foods don’t contain a whole lot of fiber and fat (and sometimes also protein).
-Since these nutrients are absolutely essential to a healthy functioning body, you can not put your cat on a bland diet for extended periods, and certainly not forever.
+As we mentioned earlier, plain foods don’t contain a whole lot of fiber or fat (and sometimes little protein).
+Since these nutrients are absolutely essential to a healthy functioning body, you can not put your cat on a bland diet for extended periods (and certainly not forever).
 Imagine how your own body would respond to only eating rice pudding for months.

-A few days should be enough time to reduce vomiting and diarrhea, and to allow the stomach to recover.
-After this period, it is advised to gradually reintroduce the original diet so that your cat can get all her essential micro and macro-nutrients again.
+A few days should be enough time to reduce vomiting and diarrhea and to allow the stomach to recover.
+After this period, it is advised to gradually introduce the original diet so that your cat can get all her essential micro and macro-nutrients again.

 Once your cat is off the bland diet, do check if any symptoms reappear.
 If they do, that might be a good time to consult a veterinarian.